Ecomomo-lab/dycove-model/docs/source/examples/dfm/tide_channel.rst

 A vegetation species, loosely based on Nelumbo Lutea (American lotus), is added to the model via a set of attributes defined in the file `veg1.json`.
 After the simulation is finished, we can inspect a variety of 2-D model results using :class:`~dycove.utils.plotting.ModelPlotter`.

 This example does not consider morphology.
-Please see this :doc:`example <tide_channel_morph>` for a similar example that has morphology turned on.
+Please see this :doc:`example <tide_channel_w_discharge>` for a model that has morphology turned on.

 Run the Model